-- To become a qualified trust service provider you need to demonstrate to a ‘conformity assessment body’ that you meet the relevant requirements for qualified trust service providers, and submit a conformity assessment report to the ICO for verification.
+To become a qualified trust service provider you need to demonstrate to a ‘conformity assessment body’ that you meet the relevant requirements for qualified trust service providers and the trust services you wish to provide, and submit a conformity assessment report to the ICO for verification.

-- If you make significant changes to your qualified trust service, or decide to stop the service, you must tell the ICO.
+If you make significant changes to your qualified trust service, or intend stopping the service, you must tell the ICO.